TrueNASTrueNAS Nightly Development Documentation

 SettingsDescription

 Show Text Console without Password PromptSelect to display the console without being prompted to enter a password.
-Leave empty to add a login prompt to the system before showing the console menu.
+Leave cleared to add a login prompt to the system before showing the console menu.
 Selected by default.

 Enable Serial ConsoleSelect to enable the serial console.
 Selected by default.
 Clear this if the serial port is disabled.